 Things to do during your stay

-- Participate in a “whispered” fish auction as the historic Porto Viro fish market
+- Participate in a “whispered” fish auction as the historic Pila and Scardovari fish markets.

 - Visit Villa Badoer, the “Badoera”, the only villa designed by Andrea Palladio in Polesine territory.